TobleMiner/website/README.md

 necessary to install the files manually.

 ```
-$ bourbon install --path=css/
+$ rake setup
 ```

-The `Rakefile` in this repository provides several commands useful if you want to build a local copy of the site.
+The `Rakefile` in this repository provides several other useful commands if you want to build a local copy of the site.

 ## Legal